longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

   Sea Class only.
 Can refuel on coast.
 Set fuel to force unit to regularly end turn on coast.

 :strong:`CoastStrict`
   Sea Class only.
-Cannot leave the coast.
+Cannot leave the coast. :unit:`Trireme` units often have this flag.

 :strong:`Consensus`
   Undisbandable when your bureaucracy has a veto.